cuelang/cue/doc/ref/spec.md

 Types
-null      The null type and value bool      All boolean values int       All integral numbers float     All decimal floating-point numbers string    Any valid UTF-8 sequence bytes     Any valid byte sequence
+null      The null type and value bool      All boolean values number    All numbers int       All integral numbers string    Any valid UTF-8 sequence bytes     Any valid byte sequence

 Derived   Value
-number    int | float
-uint      >=0
-uint8     >=0 & <=255
+float     number (a legacy alias) uint      >=0 uint8     >=0 & <=255
 int8      >=-128 & <=127